Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 If you'll use lead scoring to qualify leads as a marketing lead, create a lead scoring model that quantitatively assesses key demographic and psychographic data.
 Next, set a minimum scoring threshold a lead must pass in order to be qualified as a marketing lead and handed off to the sales team.
 Then, set up a system using automated lead scoring and lead routing software to automatically score online leads and send them to the correct sales rep to qualify as a sales lead.

 Schedule the discovery call with the lead, then prepare for it by researching them and writing a call script using the framework you’ve chosen.
-On the call, start with introductions, explain the call agenda, ask your questions, assess their needs, and give them the opportunity to ask you any questions they have about your product, service, or business.
+On the call, start with introductions, explain the call agenda, ask your questions, assess their needs, and give them the opportunity to ask any questions they have about your product, service, or business.
 Uncover the information you need to qualify them, then decide whether you believe they’re qualified or unqualified.

 As you plan your discovery call and speak with your leads to qualify them, it’s helpful to have a checklist handy to ensure you gather all the information you need to make a determination after the call.
 As soon as you hang up, you should be able to decide whether the lead is qualified or unqualified so you can take the necessary next steps and move on to the next lead.
 We’ve created a checklist you can start with: